interledger/rfcs/0000-settlement-engines/0000-settlement-engines.md

 This specification codifies a common interface for **settlement engines**.
 Settlement engines are services which perform two primary operations:

-1. Send payments: execute outgoing settlements
+1. Execute outgoing settlements
-2. Receive payments: acknowledge incoming settlements
+2. Acknowledge incoming settlements

 Counterparties may operate compatible settlement engines to settle their liabilities between one another.
 Different implementations may utilize different settlement systems or types of settlements, such as:

-- Sending money or assets to the counterparty
+- Transferring money or assets to the counterparty
-- Transferring value on a shared ledger
+- Sending payments on a shared ledger
 - Signing and exchanging payment channel claims
 - Performing a task for the counterparty with a mutually ascribed value